melodysdreamj/onelink2/github/melodysdreamj/test4.md

   project_folder: Test # only application type use this, if plugin type, leave this blank

 Shell Script Code:
+  Default:
-  MacOS: | # if not use this OS, leave this blank
+    MacOS: | # if not use this OS, leave this blank Code to run this script on MacOS
+    Windows: | # if not use this OS, leave this blank Code to run this script on Windows
+    Linux: | # if not use this OS, leave this blank Code to run this script on Linux
+  ReInstall:
-    Code to run this script on MacOS
+    MacOS: | # if not use this OS, leave this blank Code to run this script on MacOS
-  Windows: | # if not use this OS, leave this blank
+    Windows: | # if not use this OS, leave this blank Code to run this script on Windows
+    Linux: | # if not use this OS, leave this blank Code to run this script on Linux
+  Launch:
-    Code to run this script on Windows
+    MacOS: | # if not use this OS, leave this blank Code to run this script on MacOS
-  Linux: | # if not use this OS, leave this blank
+    Windows: | # if not use this OS, leave this blank Code to run this script on Windows
-    Code to run this script on Linux
+    Linux: | # if not use this OS, leave this blank Code to run this script on Linux

 User Input Format:
   Description: |